-The Michigan Department of Environmental Quality (MDEQ) has primary responsibility for enforcing compliance with all air, water and mining regulations, as well as mine reclamation once mining is complete.
+The Environment, Great Lakes & Energy Department (EGLE) has primary responsibility for enforcing compliance with all air, water and mining regulations, as well as mine reclamation once mining is complete.
 The mining regulations are administered by the Office of Geological Survey (OGS) pursuant to the statutory requirements of Part 632, of the Michigan Natural Resources and Environmental Protection Act, 1994 PA 451, as amended MCL 324.6301.
 The Mine Safety and Health Administration (MSHA) enforces health and safety procedures for all underground operations at Eagle.

 Do Eagle’s permits meet the rules and regulations of Michigan’s Metallic Hard Rock Mining Law?

 Yes.
 Eagle was designed to meet or exceed the rules and requirements of the Michigan Non-Ferrous Metallic Mining Law and has received all the necessary state permits.
 We strongly supported the establishment of strict standards and regulations for non-ferrous metallic mining before submitting applications to the EGLE for the Eagle Mine and Humboldt Mill.
 These regulations provide the company with clear standards that must be met for mining to occur; they provide the public with assurances that requirements for environmental protection are being met.
 Eagle does not require federal permits.

 What is financial assurance and how is the amount determined?